ashish-kamboj/Data-Science/Customer Churn Model/README.md

   - Missing value imputation
   - Outlier treatment
   - Scaling of variables or standardisation
-  - Converted the categorical variables in to factor
+  - Converted the categorical variables into factor
-  - Converted the continuousvariables in to numeric
+  - Converted the continuous variables into numeric
-  - Created dummy variables for factor attributes
+  - Created dummy variables for categorical variables

 ## Model Building
   - Divided the data into train and test